 Examples of VC 23140 Violations

-An 18-year-old has a drink while out with some friends, but does not feel impaired.
+An 18-year-old has a drink while out with some friends but does not feel impaired.
 He gets in his vehicle and begins driving home, swerving around on the road.
 A police officer pulls him over with probable cause and finds his BAC to be at 0.06.
 The driver is arrested under VC 23140.

 A driver who turns 21 next month has a drink and then decides to go pick up dinner.
 She runs a red light on the way to the restaurant and is pulled over by a police officer.
 Her BAC is reported at 0.05, and she faces charges under VC 23140.

-Penalties for Driver Under 21 with a BAC between 0.05-0.07 Percent
+Penalties for Driver Under 21 With a BAC Between 0.05-0.07 Percent

-- Fines of Up to $100
+- Fines of Up to $100 for a first offense increasing by $100 for subsequent violations

 Drivers under 21 with a BAC at 0.08 or above may face harsher misdemeanor charges for driving under the influence.
+If someone is injured in an accident resulting from a DUI, the driver could even be looking at a felony charge.

 Defenses for VC 23140 Charges